FoalTS/foal/docs/packages/core.md

 - `HttpResponseInternalServerError` (500)
 - `HttpResponseNotImplemented` (501)

-The error may take an optional argument `details: ObjectType` to give more information on the error.
+The error may take an optional argument `content` to give more information on the error.
 This object aims to be returned to the client.
 Ex: `new HttpResponseBadRequest({ message: 'The foo field is missing.' })`

 ## `App`